The Road to War: Understanding the causes of World War II

 After Hitler became Chancellor of Germany in January 1933, he immediately began ignoring the terms of the Treaty of Versailles.

-In 1934, he officially increased the size of the army beyond the 100,000 limit and created a German air force.
+First, in 1934, he increased the size of the army beyond the 100,000 limit and created a German air force.

 The rest of the world were fully aware that these things were occurring, but they didn't intervene to enforce the terms of the treaty, because many people in other countries had come to believe that the treaty was too harsh, and they were willing to give Germany some flexibility.

-Then, in 1936, Hitler marches German troops back into the Rhineland.
-This was a clear moment of military aggression, and it may have been a test to see what the rest of the world would do.
+Then, in 1936, Hitler marched German troops back into the Rhineland.
+This was a direct violation of the Treaty of Versailles and was a clear moment of military aggression: it may have been a test to see what the rest of the world would do.

 Even though the rest of Europe was alarmed and voiced concern, no punishments were handed to Germany, and they were allowed to occupy the region again.